FrancescaPeru/project-site/index.md

 # INTRODUCTION

-## Context

-ArCo: the knowledge graph of the Italian Cultural Heritage

-Large Language Models: Gemini, ChatGPT and Mistral

 ## Topic

-Basilicas in Bologna: a detailed analysis of the Basilicas of _Santo Stefano_ and _Santa Maria dei Servi_
+Basilicas in Bologna: a detailed analysis of the Basilicas of _Santo Stefano_ and _Santa Maria dei Servi_.

 ## Purpose